platformsh/platformsh-docs/docs/src/administration/web/configure-project.md

 ![Manage users of your Platform.sh project](/images/management-console/edit-user.png "0.7")

 If you check the `Project admin` box, this user will be an administrator of the project and will have full access on all environments.
-If you uncheck the box, you'll have the option of adjusting the user's permissions on each environment type.
+If you deselect the box, you'll have the option of adjusting the user's permissions on each environment type.

 {{< note >}}
 The `Account owner` is locked and you can't change its permissions.